Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 - Pro
   - Resource utilization efficiency:
     Controllers usually have stronger computing and storage resources, which can better support the operation of MCP Server and will not have a significant impact on the performance of the network equipment itself.

-  - Security：
+  - Security:
     - Security mechanisms can be implemented centrally on the controller, and the overall security can be improved through unified authentication, authorization and audit mechanisms.
     - Reduces the risk of equipment being exposed to the network and reduces the possibility of being attacked.

-  - Protocol adaptability：
+  - Protocol adaptability:
     - Communicating with devices through the NETCONF protocol can better be compatible with existing devices and protocols, reducing the need for equipment modification.
     - NETCONF protocol has wide support and mature tool chains in the industry, which is easy to develop and maintain.

 - Con
-  - Latency and real-time performance：
+  - Latency and real-time performance:
     - Since management instructions need to be forwarded through the controller, latency may increase and real-time performance may be affected.
     - For some scenarios with extremely high real-time requirements, it may not meet the requirements.

-  - Protocol conversion complexity：
+  - Protocol conversion complexity:
     - The MCP protocol needs to be converted to the NETCONF protocol, which increases the complexity and development cost of protocol conversion.
     - It is necessary to deal with compatibility and consistency issues between different protocols.